 When affixed, WHMIS compliance labels allow labs to legally store and use hazardous chemicals that have old supplier labels (i.e., do not have a WHMIS 2015 supplier label).

 WHERE can I get Compliance Labels?

 Compliance labels are provided by the University of Toronto Department of Environmental Health and Safety (EHS) free of charge.
-Labels come in two sizes: small (35 mm x 19 mm) and large (70 mm x 45 mm).
-You can request labels for your lab by emailing the WHMIS Compliance Officer or by filling out this online form.
+Labels are now only available in one size: 35 mm x 19 mm.
+You can request labels for your lab by emailing the WHMIS Compliance Officer.
 Extra compliance labels will be collected at the time of your lab’s next WHMIS Compliance Inspection.